ats-tandjoeng7/kickstarter-analysis/README.md

 - GitLab

 ## Installation
-First-time user will be responsible for navigating the official sites of each software source, installing ones that they need to their local machine, and sign up for an account of some popular web tools.
+First-time user will be responsible for navigating the official sites of each software source, installing ones that they need to their local machine, and signing up for an account of some popular online collaboration tools.
 Free version for students, open-source contributors, and individuals generally suffices the course requirements.
 Below are some useful download pages.
 - [MS Excel 2016](https://www.microsoft.com/en-us/microsoft-365/try)
 - [VS Code](https://visualstudio.microsoft.com/downloads/)
 - [Anaconda3](https://www.anaconda.com/products/distribution)